-&lt;sup>1 CHW Inc, Justification Report, Pg.3, Submitted 4/8/2022
+1 CHW Inc, Justification Report, Pg.3, Submitted 4/8/2022

-&lt;sup>2 CHW Inc, Justification Report, Pg.3, Submitted 4/8/2022
+2 CHW Inc, Justification Report, Pg.3, Submitted 4/8/2022

-Petitions PB-21-00219 LUC and PB-21-00220 ZON have been submitted in conjunction as a land use and zoning change request.
+This proposal has been submitted in conjunction with petition PB-21-00220 ZON.
 The associated development project will include two (2) buildings separated by SW 1st Place as a small street/alley between.
 Both buildings are proposed to include an internal structured parking garage.
-The northern building is proposed to be five (5) stories and the southern, larger, building is proposed to be five stories on the northwestern portion of the building and twelve (12) stories on the remaining portion (See Appendix B).
+The northern building is proposed to be five (5) stories and the southern, larger, building is proposed to be five stories on the north western portion of the building and twelve (12) stories on the remaining portion (See Appendix B).
 The first floor units of both buildings are proposed to have access to the street.
 The southeast corner of the larger building is proposed to be designed to engage the roundabout at SW 2nd Ave and SW 10th Street with the primary entrance and access to a leasing office or similar type use that activates that corner.
-Additional design details are included in Appendix A, within the Justification Report and Appendix B for the Elevations document.
+Additional design details, are included in Appendix A, within the Justification Report and Appendix B for the Elevations document.